Nonthakornn/Libft/README.md

 - `ft_strlen` - Count String length
 - `ft_memset` - Function that we can use to set a whole block of memory to a particular value (useful function for efficiently initializing or resetting memory)
 - `ft_strlcpy` - Copy sring
+- `ft_strchr` - locate character in string with the first occurance of the character that found and print the rest of the character after it found
+-